We’ve spent months preparing and thinking of nothing but this finish line…it is any wonder that after all the build up we have runner blues?

 Post Race Recovery Keys

-I’ve talked a ton about the complete recovery process you need to follow, so checkout the marathon recovery plan for specific tips.
-But a couple quickies:
+I’ve talked a lot about the complete recovery process you need to follow, so checkout the marathon recovery plan for specific tips.

-- Roll it out!!
-No time or funds for a massage?
-Then enjoy the benefits of a foam roller or massage stick (I like this one because it can travel with me).
+- Roll it out.
+No time for a massage?
+Enjoy the benefits of a foam roller or massage stick.

 Allow Yourself to Move Within Reason

-In the days after the race walk around to the extent that you can {barring any injuries}, it will help to flush our your muscles and keep you from getting so stiff.
+In the days after the race, walk around to the extent that you can (barring any injuries).
+It will help flush our your muscles and keep you from feeling too stiff.

-Keep your stretching light in those first few days as well, not wanting to over strain your muscles.
-As the week progresses if you have no injuries and your energy is level it’s ok to do some LIGHT biking or elliptical.
+Keep your stretching light in those first few days so you don’t over strain your muscles.
+As the week progresses, if you have no injuries and your energy levels are back to normal-ish, it’s ok to do some LIGHT biking or elliptical.

-In other words, move DO NOT TRAIN.
+In other words, move, but DO NOT TRAIN.
 Get a day by day break down in the marathon recovery plan.

-Food is an important part of race recovery, which is why I’ve written all kinds of things about the BEST recovery meals.
+Food is an important part of race recovery, which is why I have all kinds of resources for the BEST recovery meals.

-While you might have been dreaming of ooey gooey thick crust pizza or a burger so thick you can barely wrap your mouth around it through the last 6 miles of a marathon, the unfortunate truth is they aren’t going to improve recovery or mood.
+While you might have been dreaming of a thick crust pizza or a juicy burger for the entire last 6 miles of a marathon, the unfortunate truth is these foods won’t improve your recovery or mood.

 “crappy food = crappy mood”